flowingsalt/Flowify/README.md

 you may not take this code and add it to your panel without my permission this skipper is licensed to nullify ONLY
+BYPASSR DOES NOT HAVE PERMISSION TO USE THIS UNTIL THEY GIVE BACK .gg/nullify

 if you want to associate: